BEagle1984/silverback/README.md

 Its main features are:
 * Simple yet powerful message bus
-* Abstracted and configurative integration with a message broker
+* Abstracted integration with a message broker
 * Apache Kafka and RabbitMQ integration
 * DDD, Domain Events and Transactional Messaging
 * Outbox table pattern implementation